JurkiewiczCraig/groupprj/Techlog.md

 8) Centered all the previous maps on Austin Texas before adding them to the storymap

-9)Changed the settings on Tyler's copy to allow for navigation, Each Haading1 will now be considered it's own"chapter" to help users move through the storymap a bit easier.
+9)Changed the settings on Tyler's copy to allow for navigation,  On the top of the page on the right hand side click "Design" and check the "Navigation" setting.
+Each "Haading1" on the storyboard  will now be considered it's own "chapter" to help users move through the storymap a bit easier.

-10) created copies of the maps that Tyler worked on and edited them to follow suit with the style of maps that I had created so there was a bit more cohesion between them all
+10) created and saved copies of the maps that Tyler worked on and edited them to follow suit with the style of maps that I had created so there was a bit more cohesion between them all

 11)Created another "Chapter" of other relationships to be explored wtihin the data, and added in tylers relationships that he had explored